 Does Arkansas Require a Locksmith License?

 That said, you still need to know how to actually open doors and work with different lock types.
 Being legal and being good at your job are two different things.
+See our full comparison of states that do and do not require a locksmith license to understand how Arkansas compares.

 How Much Do Locksmiths Make in Arkansas?

-Here’s the reality though.
 Entry-level locksmiths starting out typically make $35,000 to $40,000 annually.
-Once you’ve got 2-4 years under your belt and can handle automotive work, you’re looking at $48,000 to $56,000.
+Once you have 2 to 4 years under your belt and can handle automotive work, you are looking at $48,000 to $56,000.

 Arkansas has a lower cost of living compared to states like California or Connecticut, so your dollars stretch further here even if locksmith wages are slightly lower than coastal states.